An Honest Review of ThredUp – What is ThredUp? How does Thredup work? All of your ThredUp questions answered!

 I have a new obsession that I want to share with you.
 It takes all of the fun of online shopping and joins it with shopping thrift.
 I think it’s time that someone did an honest review of ThredUp.

 I’m going to start the brutal honesty by saying that it took me about a week to write this post.
 Not because it was difficult, but because every time I got onto ThredUp, I found something cute that I wanted to buy.
 Before I knew it, I had a cart with 10 items and had completely forgotten why I got on ThredUp in the first place!
 It’s a little addicting, honestly.

 I started using ThredUp about a month ago when I saw an ad for them on Facebook.
 I’d heard some great things about them and decided to give it a try.
-But before we talk about what it was like buying from ThredUp, you need to know more about them.
+But before we talk about what it was like buying from ThredUp in this ThredUp review, you need to know what is ThredUp.

 What is ThredUp?

 ThredUp is an online consignment store (or an online thrift store) that allows you to combine the joys of online shopping and great prices of shopping thrift.
 If you’re a shop-a-holic (like me), shopping in a consignment store is fun, but it could never replace the ease of online shopping.

 Enter ThredUp: with all of the fun and ease of online shopping, but with the prices of a thrift store.
 I can shop for great clothes for low prices at home just by using the ThredUp online marketplace.
 It’s no surprise that as an extreme cheapskate frugalista, I love my thrift shopping.
 It’s the only way that I shop for clothes for my whole family.
 ThredUp makes it easier to shop second hand.